 Shooting sticks are permitted within both the County and Tattersalls Enclosures.

 Garden furniture and picnics are permitted in the Lawn Enclosure.
 Alcohol is NOT permitted within any enclosure within the Racecourse.
 Furniture, picnics and alcohol are not permitted to be taken into the County, Tattersalls or Live Concert area on “Raceday” or “Jockey Club Live presents ….”
 Unless authorisation has been granted from the Racecourse executive.

 Unbranded awnings, gazebos (maximum size 3m x 6m) or large fishing umbrellas may be used in the Lawn Enclosure, however they must be positioned well back from the running rail and secured appropriately.
 The Racecourse reserves the right to request these items to be taken down or refused entry should there be a safety threat, i.e. bad weather.

 2.4 Food and Drink (Supplementary to Condition 9)

 A light picnic is permitted in to The Lawn Enclosure only, alcohol is not permitted to be brought in to any enclosure.
 Food and Drink (including alcohol) Stalls are available across the site.
 Please note glass and metal will not be permitted into any enclosure including the Lawn Enclosure.
-You shall not take any food, drink, glass bottles into other areas unless this is specifically permitted by the Operator.
+You shall not take any food, drink or glass bottles into The Tattersalls or County Enclosure unless this is specifically permitted by the Operator.
 Anyone with special dietary requirements is advised to contact the racecourse beforehand to arrange a special dispensation on the ruling.